 The comment period for the Transportation Security Administration’s (TSA) proposed rule covering repair station security closes on Feb.
 19. This rulemaking will impact all part 145 repair stations, both foreign and domestic.
 In preparation for the closing of the comment period, ARSA is making available a draft version of the Association’s comments to the docket.
 While this is not ARSA’s final submission, it provides key points that members can incorporate into their respective submissions.

-September 06, 2022 | Categories:
+September 05, 2023 | Categories:

-ARSA News & Updates
+, ARSA News & Updates

 The hotline – ARSA’s premier member newsletter – contains news, editorial content, analysis and resources for the aviation maintenance community.
 All members should ensure they receive their edition the first…Read More